danzen/zimjs/docs.md

-dampKeyup - (default .3) damping applied to slow down Accelerator with keydown rotate - (depreciated) the same as orient - kept for backwards compatibility as of ZIM Cat 01 mouseOutside - (default false) if a container or boundary is provided, set to true to start motion if pressing outside container or boundary
+dampKeyup - (default .3) damping applied to slow down Accelerator with keydown rotate - (depreciated) the same as orient - kept for backwards compatibility as of ZIM Cat 01 mouseOutside - (default false) if a container or boundary is provided, set to true to start motion if pressing outside container or boundary tileObj - (default null) an object to direct the target to move on a theoretical board with tiles works with type keydown, dPad, gamebutton and gamestick - for press tile movement see ZIM GameBoard and EasyStar path finding
+   note: the target must be initially placed properly on a tile to start
+      and if this is not the 0,0 tile then set the startCol and startRow properties moves are then calculated based on original target position, the w, h, spacingH and spacingV tileObj properties are as follows:
+      time (default .2, or .3 for type gamestick, or .4 for dPad) - the time between moves or to animate to next move animate (default true) - set to false to not animate the target to the new tile cols (default 5) - the number of columns of the tile (not used if there is a moves property) rows (default 5) - the number of rows of the tile (not used if there is a moves property) w (default 50) - the width of a tile (not the whole board but just a tile and not including spacing) h (default 50) - the height of a tile (not the whole board but just a tile and not including spacing) spacingH (default 3) - the spacing horizontal between each tile spacingV (default 3) - the spacing vertical between each tile startCol (default 0) - the column index on which the target starts (must still place target at the right location) startRow (default 0) - the row index on which the target starts (must still place target at the right location) moves (default null) - set to an array of rows each with array of columns
+         for allowed moves use 1 and for not-allowed moves use 0 to move anywhere on 5x3 grid except the corners and the middle moves:[
+               [0,1,1,1,0],
+               [1,1,0,1,1],
+               [0,1,1,1,0]
+            ]
+         note: this will override the cols and rows values

 METHODS
 pause(state, time) - state defaults to true and pauses the motionController (sets speed to 0)